jackcrosbie/p4-restuarant-project/README.md

   - If using credentials you will need to add the credentials as a variable, the key is the name 'CREDS' and the value is the contents of your creds JSON
   - Add key: PORT & value 8000
 - Buildpacks are also required for proper deployment, simply click Add buildpack and search for the ones that you require.
-  - For this project, I needed to add Python and Node.js, in this order.
+  - For this project I needed to add Heroku Postgres.

 Heroku Deployment In the Deploy tab: